Xsus0/idlebreakouthack/README.md

 Steps to run on a computer: Run the file, follow the text, then copy whats inside the quotes.
 Copy the text and paste it into the import section of the Idle Breakout Settings

-OR it can be run in your browser by going to this link:https://idlebreakout.xsus0.repl.run/ Steps to run in browser: Wait for it to load and click run at the top.
-There will be a console on the right, fill in all asked fields.
-Then read all the text.
-Your result will be in the quotes.
-Copy the text and paste it into the import section of the Idle Breakout Settings.
+OR it can be run in your browser by going to this link: https://idlebreakout.xsus0.repl.run/

+Steps to run in browser:

+Click the link, wait for the console to load, then simply follow the instructions and just copy what is #INSIDE the quotation marks

 # Versions